-3 Axis, 4 Axis & 5 Axis CNC: What’s the Difference & Which is Best?
+3 Axis, 4 Axis & 5 Axis CNC Milling: Best Router?

 At CNCSourced, we’re a team from across the world, united by our passion for everything CNC, laser cutting, and more!
 We try to publish at least once per week, and we’re always up for talking anything DIY and making!
 Altogether we’ve written over 150 technical guides, from how to wire stepper motors, to brand-new ways to CNC carve granite with $5.
 You can read more about us on our about page.

-When it comes to buying a CNC machine, the first and perhaps most important consideration you need to make is how many axes you need.
-Do you need a 3 axis CNC router, a 4 axis CNC router, or a 5 axis CNC router?
+When it comes to buying a CNC machine, the first and perhaps most important consideration is whether you need a 3 axis CNC router, a 4 axis CNC router, or a 5 axis CNC router?

 3 Axis CNC Machines